anoma/juvix/docs/README.md

 seriously in the programs.
 As mathematical foundation, we are inspired by Quantitative type theory (QTT), a dependent type theory that marriages ideas from linear logic and traditional dependently typed programs to writing memory-efficient programs using resource accounting.
-Among the language features, there is a type for a universe, dependent function types, tensor products, and sum types.
+Among the language features, there is a type for a universe, dependent function types, tensor products, sum types, and more type formers.

 The main
-purpose of MiniJuvix is to serve as a guide to supporting/extending the [Juvix](/Q5LbuHI5RXaJ8mD08yW7-g) programming language, in particular, the design of its typechecker and the addition of new features.
+purpose of MiniJuvix is to serve as a guide to supporting/extending the [Juvix](/Q5LbuHI5RXaJ8mD08yW7-g) programming language, in particular, the design of a correct and efficient typechecker.

 In this document we provide a work in progress report containing a description of the MiniJuvix bidirectional type checking algorithm.
-Haskell sketches are provided on the implementation of the algorithm.
+We have provide some Haskell sketches for the algorithm implementation.

-The code is be available on the Github repository:
+The code will be available on the Github repository:
 [heliaxdev/MiniJuvix](https://github.com/heliaxdev/MiniJuvix).
-In this document, we refer to the implementation provided in the `qtt` branch.
+In this document, we only refer to the implementation provided in the `qtt` branch.

 ## Language

 ### Syntax

-**Quantities** In QTT, each term has a usage/quantity annotation in the semiring
-$\{0,1,\omega\}$.
-There are different orders for this semiring.
-One order that gives good match with the different meaning between 0 and 1 is the order $0,1 <
-\omega$ and not comparable $0$ and $1$, i.e., $0 \not < 1$.
+**Quantities** In the traditional QTT, each term has a usage/quantity annotation in the semiring $\{0,1,\omega\}$.
+Besides the semiring structure, we also consider different ordering of these terms.
+One choice for such an order states that $0,1 < \omega$ and $0$ and $1$ are not comparable, i.e., $0 \not < 1$.
+This order is good, at least in the sense that terms of zero usage and $1$ usage live in completely different worlds, from the evaluation point-of-view.
+Terms or zero usage are *irrelevant* at runtime, and we therefore erase them in the *erasure* phase.
+While, non-zero terms are *present* during compilation and execution of the program.
+We embrace this distinction in the implementation with the data type `Relevant` with constructors *irrelevant* and *relevant*.

 $$
 \begin{aligned}